-- Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet - Clusters of bruises on the upper arm, outside of the thigh or on the body - Bruises with dots of blood under the skin - A bruised scalp and swollen eyes from hair being pulled violently - Bruises in the shape of a hand or object - Bruises on non-mobile babies.
+Definition: Indicators: A form of abuse which may involve: Bruises: HittingShaking Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks) Throwing Defensive wounds commonly on the Poisoning forearm, upper arm, back of the leg, hands Burning or scalding or feet Drowning Clusters of bruises on the upper arm, outside of the thigh or on the body Suffocating or otherwise causing physical harm to a child.
+Bruises with dots of blood under the skin Physical harm may also be caused when a A bruised scalp and swollen eyes from hair being pulled violently parent or carer fabricates the symptoms Bruises in the shape of a hand or object of, or deliberately induces, illness in a child (Fabricated induced illness FII) Bruises on non-mobile babies.